Hemp and Marijuana Are NOT The Same Thing

 What is Hemp?

 Hemp is a form of cannabis that has a plethora of cannabinoids much like marijuana.
-Cannabinoids are the different compounds inside cannabis like CBD, and THC.
+Cannabinoids are the different compounds inside cannabis like CBD and THC.
 We at ATLRx prefer to not disrupt the natural balance of the plant, and all of our CBD products contain full-spectrum CBD oil.
 The mass of cannabinoids within hemp creates a full-spectrum CBD oil rather than an isolate.
 Isolates can be taken from the hemp plant, but will not contain components such as THC.
 Isolates, much like in the name, are isolated cannabinoids and offer less than full spectrum products.

 The cannabis plant can have male or female organs based on the species or strand—making it a dioecious plant.
 The nutrient and cannabinoid-rich CBD oil is derived from the hemp plant’s flowers, leaves, and stocks.
 Interestingly, the separation of the sexes is necessary.
-Hemp can be okay with having a male scattered throughout a field of females, but marijuana farms have to keep their males and female plants separate like in a boarding school.
+Hemp can be okay with having a male scattered throughout a field of females, but marijuana farms have to keep their male and female plants separate like in a boarding school.
 Otherwise, the opposite genders cross paths; then pollination occurs—burying farmers in seeds.

 Hemp plants produce more CBD than THC, whereas marijuana produces psychoactive delta 9 THC.
 Hemp has more CBD readily available than marijuana does, whereas marijuana contains more THC.
 But this brings on the point that hemp plants can’t get you high.
-However hemp extraction includes delta-8 distillate and other analogs through isolated processes.
+However hemp extraction includes delta 8 distillate and other analogs through isolated processes.

 Is Hemp-Derived THC Legal?

 Extracts being hemp-derived is crucial when it comes to state laws.
-For example, a hemp-derived CBD is federally legal as long as the THC stays underneath 0.3%.
+For example, hemp-derived CBD is federally legal as long as the THC stays underneath 0.3%.
 This is the ruling in the state of Georgia, hence our strict lab testing procedures.
 Anything above makes it a schedule I drug.
 Unlike some west coast states, Georgia has yet to legalize recreational marijuana or delta 9 THC.
-The Farm Bill of 2018 is what made hemp derived THC products federally legal.
+The Farm Bill of 2018 is what made hemp-derived THC products federally legal.
 The loophole was introduced when hemp (cannabis sativa l) and anything derived from the plant with 0.3 percent or less delta 9 THC were removed from the controlled substances act.

 Yes, hemp can be thrown into the same category as a schedule I substance.
 But now, some strains deliberately keep a lower THC level to guarantee a federally legal crop.
 Around this time in 2018, all of the fun began; the introduction of delta 8 THC laid out the CBD industry’s next chapter.
 It opened a whole new portal, a future of isolated cannabinoid molecules.
 We have now introduced a variety of other cannabinoids including THC O, THCV, Delta 10, as well as HHC.